andrew-bacon/andrew-bacon.github.io/courses/PHIL510/PHIL510.md

 - **Topic 6**.
 Modal approaches to set theory.

-	- Dummett, Uzquiano.
-	- Parsons, Linnebo, Studd,
+	- Linnebo "The Potential Hierarchy of sets"
+	- Studd  "The Iterative Conception of Set"
+	- Parsons "Sets and Modality"
+	- Dummett "The philosophical Basi of Intuitionistic Logic"
+	- Uzquiano "Variaties of indefinite extensibility"

 - **Topic 7**.
 Modality.

+	- Part I of Berry "A Logical Foundation for potentialist set theory".
+	- Part II of Berry "A Logical Foundation for potentialist set theory".

-	- Recombination: Hume, Wittgenstein, Armstrong, Lewis, Russell and Hawthorne, Bacon, Berry.
+	- Recombination: Hume, Wittgenstein, Armstrong, Lewis, Russell and Hawthorne, Bacon.
 	- The necessity of mathematics.
 Leitgeb, Goodsell.

 - **Topic 8**.
 Nominalism.